-Participation (10%): The following comprise your participation grade:
+Participation (15%): The following comprise your participation grade:

 - a) Attendance: Weekly attendance is mandatory.
 Seminarians must provide a valid excuse for all absences (e.g., significant illness). - b) Participation: Preparation for, and active and informed participation in class discussion is a major aspect of this component of your grade.
+This requires doing the assigned readings, and coming to class prepared and ready to discuss the topic of the day.

 Since students interact with material in different ways, various kinds of participation will be noted towards your grade.
 For example, listening attentively, asking questions (even by email), and making comments are all good ways to demonstrate that you are thinking critically about the material.
 Participation marks are lost when it is clear that a student has not done the readings, and, though perhaps physically present, is not engaged with the material or class discussion.
 Participation marks are also lost when a student engages in disruptive or distracting behaviours (e.g. multiple interruptions, derailing the flow of discussion, 'hijacking' other students' comments, etc.)